facecol/cse210-01/README.md

 # cse210-01
-Tic-tac-toe assignment
-A simple Tic-tac-toe game
+A simple Tic-tac-toe game done as part of an assignment